bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### The function expression (`function` expression)

 A function expression is similar to and has the same syntax as a function declaration (see [function expression](operators/function) for details).
 A function expression may be a part of a larger expression.
-One can define “named” function expressions (where the name of the expression might be used in the call stack for example) or “anonymous” function expressions.
+One can define "named” function expressions (where the name of the expression might be used in the call stack for example) or "anonymous” function expressions.
 Function expressions are not *hoisted* onto the beginning of the scope, therefore they cannot be used before they appear in the code.

     function [name]([param[, param[, ... param]]]) {
        statements